 - Exams: Exams will be conducted at the completion of certain sections of the textbook (see course outline).
 Each of the four exams will be "standalone".
+The comprehensive final exam is optional.
+It can be taken, if you either miss an exam or want to improve your grade on a previous exam.
 All exams will be closed book and notes.
 All exams will be some combination of multiple choice, true-false, open-ended questions, etc. If you come beyond 10 minutes of the scheduled time, you will NOT be allowed to take the exam.
 Each exam will be maximum 75 minutes long.
 A CURVE MAY be given at the end of each periodic exam only if the class average is <70% (to bring the exam average to 70%).
 NO EARLY OR LATE EXAMS WILL BE GIVEN.
 YOU MUST take each of the scheduled exams at the scheduled time (official university business is the only exception).
 In the interest of saving class time, I will not be able to go over your exams in class.
 You may come to my office during office hours if you want to go over your exam.
 Under rare exceptions (at the instructor's discretion), a student may take an exam late or early for a 10% (min) to 25% (max) penalty (this policy does not apply to students who miss exams for official university business). - Homework and Quizzes: Homework and Quizzes WILL be given at the completion of each chapter.
-You will have 36 hours to complete these.
 All Homework's and Quizzes will have to be completed at the Publishers Website.
 These grades will be maintained at the Publishers website throughout the semester and not in Blackboard.
-You will have time limits (i.e., 30 minutes for each quiz) and limited number of attempts (three) to complete each of the quizzes.
-A similar time limit will exist for each homework/assignment. - Academic Dishonesty: Students are expected to maintain honesty and integrity in the academic experiences both in and out of the classroom.
+You will have time limits (i.e., 30 minutes for each quiz) and limited number of attempts (three to complete each of the quizzes) for homework/assignment.
+If you do not complete the homework/assignment by the due time and date, you will have one additional week to complete it for a 50% penalty. - Academic Dishonesty: Students are expected to maintain honesty and integrity in the academic experiences both in and out of the classroom.
 Any type of scholastic dishonesty (e.g., cheating, plagiarism, collusion, etc.) will NOT be tolerated at all.
 If any student(s) is/are found involved in any act of academic dishonesty, serious action will be taken.
 Please make sure not to "copy" anyone else's work either intentionally or unintentionally.
 Plagiarism is defined as using someone else's words or ideas without proper attribution.
 The proliferation of Web pages and electronic publications makes it easy for plagiarism, accidental or otherwise, to occur.
 When in doubt, make sure to include a full citation as a reference at the end of the paper.